 CAPLines loan funds can be used to cover seasonal gaps in working capital, certain direct construction costs, and some purchase orders.

-We recommend business owners pledge accounts receivable, inventory, contracts, or purchase orders to appeal to SBA lenders.
+Business owners may want to pledge accounts receivable, inventory, contracts, or purchase orders to appeal to SBA lenders.

 To find out which banks offer SBA revolving lines of credit, use the SBA’s find a lender tool.
 You can also reach out to the same lenders that participate in the SBA 7(a) loan program to find ones that offer CAPLines loans.